Gray periods in the timeline graph.

 I have gray periods in the timeline graph.
 What does that mean?

-A gray (ie: background) period in a time graph means that PingPlotter didn't expect any data from that host during the period the graph shows gray (think "disabled").
-There are two main possibilities why this might happen:
+A gray (ie: background) period in a time graph means that PingPlotter didn't expect any data from that host during that timeframe (think "disabled").
+There are a few possibilities why this might happen:

-- PingPlotter (or MultiPing) was paused or stopped during this time.
-We obviously don't expect any results if we're not sending out any requests, and the background shows gray.
-With a recent update - upon resuming a trace, PingPlotter will automatically notate the timeline graph with a comment that reads "Resume from sleep/powersave" in these instances.
+PingPlotter (or MultiPing) was paused or stopped during this time.
+We obviously don't expect any results if we're not sending out any requests, so the background shows gray.
+Upon resuming a trace, PingPlotter will automatically notate the timeline graph with a comment that reads "Resume from sleep/

-- A route change happened, and another router was participating in routing data rather than the router you're looking at.
-Setting "Samples to Include" to some small number (or 0) will allow you to double-click on that period in the time graph which will show the route that *was* participating at that point.
+A route change happened, and another router was participating in routing data rather than the router you're currently looking at.
+Setting "Samples to Include" to a small value (or 0) will allow you to double-click on that period in the time graph, which will show the route that was participating at that point in time.

 Often, you'll have a single hop that normally "oscillates" between several similar IP addresses.
 If this is the case, it might make sense to combine these two (or three) routers so that PingPlotter treats them as a single router.
-To do this, right-click on the hop in question and select the "Add route change mask" option.
-This will add a mask, and it will also combine the data for the routers existing in the current route - which should remove the gray periods as well.
+To do this, right-click on the hop in question and select "Add route change mask."
+This will add a mask and combine data for the routers existing in the current route.
+This should remove the gray periods.